assist-project/state-machine-bug-finder/README.md

 }
 ```

-The bug pattern folder must also include a mandatory `patterns.xml` file.
-This file specifies the bug patterns to check and information on them (e.g., name, bug severity).
+This bug pattern catalogue is given in XML, and specifies the bug patterns to check and information on them (e.g., name, bug severity).
 Below is the excerpt specifying the  *Missing SR_AUTH* bug pattern:

 ```xml